xslaifer/automate/README.md

 Ansible how to install : https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html .

-For example I use Windows, so I follow this steps to install "Cygwin" https://phoenixnap.com/kb/install-ansible-on-windows .
+For example I use Windows, so I follow this steps to install "Cygwin" for ansible https://phoenixnap.com/kb/install-ansible-on-windows .

 Account GITHUB